Cooper, Heron & Heward (2007, p. 149) say if you do visual analysis, you must look at three things.

 What does visual analysis rely upon?

 If you're ahead of the curve and want to get started, Chartlytics enables you to create the most effective graphs for monitoring and changing behavior.
-Find out how it works here, or sign up for a free trial.
-If you’re ready to really dig in and move at your own pace, head over to Precision Teaching University.
+Find out how it works here.